mkwak92/AdultIncome/README.md

 ## Model - Logistic Regression
 # Recommendation:
 - My recommendation would be to use the Logistic Regression.
 The Logisitic Regression had an accuracy of 85.28% with a decision threshold of .45.
 Using .45 as the threshold, this model has a Type2 Error of .36.
 Currently, as the model is created, the Type2 error is too high and may not be able to predict if an adult made over 50k.
-If we were to use this model, it could help predict how much effect education and occupation leads to higher income.
+If we were to use this model, it could help predict how much effect education, occupation, and race lead to higher income.
+- An accuracy of 85.28% is fairly strong especially with this training data having 36,592 rows data.
+This model was able to predict the make less than 50k income at 92%, so my recommendation would be to use this model to help predict this group.
+By researching this group more, we can figure out ways to create more equity in features such as education and occupation to the groups who need it most.
 ####
 ![AdultIncome(2)](https://user-images.githubusercontent.com/109184607/191960458-4a40ec92-b0bd-46d3-8d58-526a513df6cb.png)

-After review of